thedzy/titles/README.md

     -h, --help
             show this help message and exit
     -t TEXT, --text TEXT
-            Text to display
+            text to display
-            Required
-    -s SHADER, --shader SHADER
+            required
+    -a {abs,norm,outline,low}, --algorythm {abs,norm,outline,low}
-            Light to dark characters to use
+            algorythm to use
-            Default:  .'`^",:;Il!i><~+_-?][}{1)(|\/tfjrxnuvczXYUJCLQ0OZmwqpdbkhao*#MW&8%B@$
+            choices: abs, norm, outline, low
     -c CHARACTERS, --chars CHARACTERS
-            Specify characters that the system will determine the order of Overrides -s/--shader
+            specify characters that the system will used to render the text --chars-alpha-symbols
-    -b BORDER, --border BORDER
-            Border character
-    -fb FONT_BRIGHTNESS, --font-brightness FONT_BRIGHTNESS
-            Font used to determine brightness when specifying characters This should match or be a close approximation of your terminal/console font
-            Default: /System/Library/Fonts/Menlo.ttc
+            use ascii symbols characters !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~
+    -ca, --chars-alpha
+            use ascii letter characters abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~default
+    -cb, --chars-blocks
+            use ascii block characters ▀▁▂▃▄▅▆▇█▉▊▋▌▍▎▏▐▔▕▖▗▘▙▚▛▜▝▞▟■
+    -cs, --chars-shapes
+            use ascii shape characters ■□▢▣▤▥▦▧▨▩▪▫▬▭▮▯▰▱▲△▴▵▶▷▸▹►▻▼▽▾▿◀◁◂◃◄◅◆◇◈◉◊○◌◍◎●◐◑◒◓◔◕◖◗◘◙◚◛◜◝◞◟◠◡◢◣◤◥◦◧◨◩◪◫◬◭◮◯◰◱◲◳◴◵◶◷◸◹◺◻◼◽◾◿
+    -cl, --chars-lines
+            use ascii line characters ─━│┃┄┅┆┇┈┉┊┋┌┍┎┏┐┑┒┓└┕┖┗┘┙┚┛├┝┞┟┠┡┢┣┤┥┦┧┨┩┪┫┬┭┮┯┰┱┲┳┴┵┶┷┸┹┺┻┼┽┾┿╀╁╂╃╄╅╆╇╈╉╊╋╌╍╎╏═║╒╓╔╕╖╗╘╙╚╛╜╝╞╟╠╡╢╣╤╥╦╧╨╩╪╫╬╭╮╯╰╱╲╳╴╵╶╷╸╹╺╻╼╽╾╿
+    --no-blank
+            do not use a space for empty character
+            default: False
     -f FONT, --font FONT
-            Font used to write in
+            font used to write in
-            Default: /System/Library/Fonts/Menlo.ttc
+            default: /System/Library/Fonts/Menlo.ttc
     -fh FONT_HEIGHT, --font-height FONT_HEIGHT
-            Font height
+            font height
-            Default: 25
+            default: 25
+    -fv [FONT_VARIATION], --font-variation [FONT_VARIATION]
+            font variation, ie Italics
+            default: None
+    -fb FONT_BRIGHTNESS, --font-brightness FONT_BRIGHTNESS
+            font used to determine brightness when specifying characters This should match or be a close approximation of your terminal/console font
+            default: /System/Library/Fonts/Menlo.ttc
-    -a ASPECT, --char-aspect ASPECT
+    --aspect ASPECT
-            Aspect ratio of the terminal/console character, ADVANCEDDefault: 2.4 Adjust if aspect ration of the image feels off.
-Height / width of a character block -i, --invert
+            aspect ratio of the terminal/console character, ADVANCEDdefault: 2.2 adjust if aspect ration of the image feels off.
+Height / width of a character block -r RESOLUTION, --resolution RESOLUTION
+            the resolution of each character, more=cpu
+    -i, --invert
-            Invert black/white
+            invert black/white
-            Default: False
+            default: False
 ```

 ## Why?
 I always liked starting my programs with a nice title.

 ## Improvements?
-Automated way to find fonts cross platform
+Automated way to find fonts cross-platform

 ## State?
 No known bugs.
 Works.

+## New
+### 2.0
+- Complete rewrite
+- New methodology is to:
+  - subdivide each rendering character into an optional resolution, example resolution 15 is 15x15
+  - Record the brightness of each division
+  - Sample the title into sections (example 15x15)
+  - Compare every section to every character and find the best match
+- Supports multiple matching algorithms